-Note that an overlying pool model was started in RADTRAD, but never completed and is disabled.
+Note that an overlying pool model was started in the original version of RADTRAD, but never completed and is disabled.

 Sprays:

 - RADTRAD has the Power's model for aerosol removal.
 For elemental and organic iodine, user must define removal coefficients (units of 1/hr). - User defined coefficients can also be specified for all forms (units of 1/hr). - SRP 6.5.2, Section III.4 provides other approaches for determining removal.